 To avoid surprises in future, it’s advisable to be equipped with the complete knowledge of charges which will be applied on your Credit Card transaction.
 The data related to Foreign Currency Conversion fees is available on VISA and MasterCard websites.
 Ensure you have the latest rates by checking these websites before you travel.

 Data of Foreign Transaction Charges and Cash Advance Fee is available with the issuing bank like SBI, ICICI etc. and you can call their customer care to find out about the same before packing your bags.
 These charges are also dynamic and you might see them fluctuating at regular intervals.

 How to choose the best Credit Card

-If you are a frequent flyer, please enquire about the foreign transaction charges and cash withdrawal fees before applying for the card.
+If you are a frequent flyer, please enquire about the foreign transaction charges and cash withdrawal fees before applying for a Credit Card.
 You might find a difference of 1% to 2% in the offers of Credit Cards from various banks.
 Choose the one that charges you the least.
 Nothing much can be done about the currency conversion charges as they are levied by MasterCard and Visa.

 Additional Reading: Is There A Perfect Credit Card for You?

 The importance of paying the full amount cannot be stressed more as banks can charge you a hefty interest rate if you just keep paying the minimum amount due!
 It’s a practice best avoided.
 Another big no-no is cash withdrawal on your Credit Card – it’s the most expensive form of credit one can incur, so steer clear of it.

 Looking for the right travel buddy?
 We can help.